khalidelborai/khalidelborai.github.io/_posts/2024-08-16-polars-vs-pandas.md

 Pandas 2.0 now supports Apache Arrow, pushing the limits of its capabilities.
 Meanwhile, Polars, written in Rust, promises enhanced performance that's turning heads everywhere

-Let's dive into a head-to-head comparison, examining these two titans in speed, syntax, and usability using a dataset from a threat intelligence platform.
+Let's dive into a head-to-head comparison, examining these two titans in speed, syntax, and usability.

 ## Speed